 I have a suspicion we all know what we mean by Flourishing, but at the same time it is probably realised in very different ways for each individual, or distinct group of people.
 Part of the search for Flourishing is knowing your self sufficiently to identify what it means for you and those groups to which you belong.

-The way things are is not the way things have to be.
-Indeed, God promises transformation, and to be with us as we pursue it.
+The branches of our logo, is reflects on the places where we, as individuals, encounter the world.
+This is wher we ‘Breathe Out’.
+Where what is inside us, bears fruit in ways that blesses or feeds others.
+Places where we live out our faith and learn We believe that the way things are is not the way things have to be.
+Indeed, God promises transformation, and to journey with us as we pursue it.
 Jesus shows us that we can only change the world by opening ourselves to change, and we are likewise changed by the process of changing the world.

-Being a community of people flourishing together will bring us a fullness of life, and inevitably begin to transform those around us too.
+Those who seek to transform themselves, or the world, know that a supportive community in which to do so makes all the difference in the world.
+Being a networked community of people flourishing together will bring us a fullness of life, and inevitably begin to transform those around us too.
 We treasure everyone’s unique combination of skills, experience and gut feelings.
 We will be accountable to one another, and support and encourage each other as we explore our God-given potential.
 Every individual is vital for that to be the case.

-The world is changing constantly and so must we.
-We do that by regularly reflecting on our life together, assessing honestly if it is bringing us that balance and fullness of life, and impacting positively on others and closer to God.
+Exploring describes the places we ‘Breathe In’.
+This is where we explore spiritually.
+The place where we look at ancient and new spiritual practices and tecniques.
+This is the place of small, intimate, trusting groups in which we regularly reflect on our life together.
+In such groups we assess honestly if we have discovered that balance and fullness of life, impacting positively on others and drawing closer to God.
 We are committed to remaining agile and responsive to new thoughts and the prompting of God’s Spirit.

 how will we do this?